kasperverner/mashd/README.md

   };
 }

-// defining a Smashd for joining data sets
+// defining a Mashd for joining data sets
-// Smashd can be used to join or concatenate 2 data sets
+// Mashd can be used to join or concatenate 2 data sets
 // operations can be chained using dot-notation.

-Smashd smash = patients.smash(operations)
+Mashd mash = datasetOne & datasetTwo;

-  // the match methods can be chained together and executed in order .match(patient.patientId, operation.patient_id) .fuzzyMatch(patient.patientId, operation.patient_id, 0.8)
+// the match methods can be chained together and executed in order Dataset s3 = mash
+  .match(schemaOne.patientId, schemaTwo.patient_id)
+  .fuzzyMatch(schemaOne.patientId, schemaTwo.patient_id, 0.8)
   .functionMatch(customMatchFunction)
-  // transform defines the output scheme of the smashd .transform(transformMethod);
+  // transform defines the output scheme of the smashd .transform(transformMethod)
   // smash.join() for joining data sets horizontally
   // smash.union() for concatenating data sets vertically (requires the same schema)

-// Join without match rules or transforms should return the cartesian product
+  // joining without match rules or transforms should return the cartesian product .join();

-Dataset s3 = smash.join();

-// after .join() or .union() another smash can be performed for further
+// after .join() or .union() another mash can be performed for further

 // a dataSet can be exported to a csv file using the toFile method s3.toFile("output.csv");